Set up fallback policies in the Requesty Console.

 What happens if all models in the chain fail?

 The request returns an error with details about the last model attempted.
-You’ll see all the failures in your request logs.
+You will see all the failures in your request logs.

 Can I nest policies?